grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 Here we assume that `createSpectrogram` and `playSpectrogram` functions are defined elsewhere and ready to be compiled.

-### Deploying it as a Max/MSP External Using the faust2max6 Tool
+### Deploying it as a Max/MSP External Using the faust2max6 Script

-The completed `spectral.cpp` file is now ready to be deployed as a Max/MSP external using the `faust2max6` tool and the `-inj` option with the following line:
+The completed `spectral.cpp` file is now ready to be deployed as a Max/MSP external using the `faust2max6` script and the `-inj` option with the following line:

 ```
 faust2max6 -inj spectral.cpp -soundfile spectral.dsp
 ```

-The two needed sound1.wav and sound2.wav audio files are embedded in the generated external, loaded at init time (the`buildUserInterface` method is automatically called), and the manually added C++ code will be executed to compute the spectrograms and play them.
+The two needed `sound1.wav` and `sound2.wav` audio files are embedded in the generated external, loaded at init time (since the`buildUserInterface` method is automatically called), and the manually added C++ code will be executed to compute the spectrograms and play them.
 Finally by respecting the naming coherency for the fake `spectral.dsp` DSP program, the generated `spectral.cpp` C++ file, the automatically generated `spectral.maxpat` Max/MSP patch will be able to build the GUI with a ready-to-use slider.